AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/2015-01-01-appoint-a-fss.md

 A FSS certificate states that the person it is issued to is qualified to be a Food Safety Supervisor and it is valid for five years from the date of issue.

 It is a legal requirement that a copy of the FSS certificate is kept on the business premises at all times.
-You will need to show your FSS certificate when your business is inspected by your local council.
+Local Councils can carry out routine inspections of food businesses and authorised officers can ask to see a copy of the FSS certificate.

 [How inspections work](#)